 And what if Martin Luther King had opened a counselling clinic for those emotionally damaged by the effects of racism to help them get their feet on the ground again instead of leading a movement to completely change the way people saw racism in order to see a change in the law, eventually making black Afro-Americans equal to white Americans?

 None of the imaginative alternative choices listed from examples in history above would have been "bad things to do".
 We need to continue to love the one in front of us.
-However, when dealing with such a severe, deeply entrenched and forceful injustice such as the legalised mass slaughter of innocent, pre-born human beings, I suggest that we do not have the luxury to do what's easiest or what makes us feel best about our own efforts.
+However, when dealing with such a severe, deeply entrenched and forceful issue such as the state sponsored killing of innocent, unborn human beings, I suggest that we do not have the luxury to do what's easiest or what makes us feel best about our own efforts.
 Instead we must do what is necessary to bring long-lasting, effective change, no matter the cost and no matter how long it takes.
 So what does this look like?

-Clearly, our societies need a radical shift of mindset and attitude of heart in order to see abortion become unthinkable.
+Clearly, our societies need a radical shift of mindset and attitude of heart towards abortion.
 Our aim needs to be to ultimately create public life where pregnant women in crisis are offered life-affirming, sacrificial help and support in order to manage their pregnancy well, and either raise their own child after birth or release it into a loving home for adoption.
 This, however, can and will not happen if abortion is seen as a morally acceptable or even "necessary" choice.

-Laws will never change in favour of life if public opinion is not changed first, and past successful social reform movements have confirmed this over and over again (such as the abolition of slavery, the civil rights movement, child labour, women's voting rights etc.) Yes, it makes us all feel a lot warmer inside if we can show pictures of individual babies we have saved from abortion (and nobody suggests we shouldn't continue to try and do so - every saved life matters!).
-However, the pro-abortion / choice-to-kill stance has become so deeply rooted in our societies that if all we focus on is the micro instead of looking at the big picture, we will eventually all sink, just as Ireland is doing now!
+Public opinion needs to shift on who the unborn child is and what abortion does to him/her.
+Yes, it makes us all feel a lot warmer inside if we can show pictures of individual babies we have saved from abortion (and nobody suggests we shouldn't continue to try and do so - every saved life matters).
+However, the pro-abortion / choice-to-kill stance has become so deeply rooted in our societies that if all we focus on is the micro instead of looking at the big picture, we will eventually all sink, just as Ireland is doing now.

-Showing the true horror and reality of abortion is no longer an option but a necessity to awaken public conscience to its wrongness and inhumanity!
-We cannot wait until we feel warmed up enough about this - the pre-born are waiting for their voice to be heard through us!
-For each pre-born child, at least one born human being should raise their voice in their place!
-The only way to defeat deception is to unveil the truth!
+Showing the reality of abortion is no longer an option but a necessity to awaken the public conscience.
+We cannot wait until we feel warmed up enough about this - the unborn are waiting for their voice to be heard through us.
+For each unborn child, at least one born human being should raise their voice in their place.
+The only way to defeat deception is to unveil the truth.